 1. Rheinmetall Oerlikon Millennium Gun (CIWS System )

-originated in the country of Switzerland In an anti-surface function, the millenium gun is a rapid and powerful effector, while in an anti-air role, it is controlled by an external fire control system utilising either radar or electro-optical trackers.
+originated in the country of Switzerland In an anti-surface function, the Millenium gun is a rapid and powerful effector, while in an anti-air role, it is controlled by an external fire control system utilizing either radar or electro-optical trackers.

-The millenium gun can combat a wide range of air threats, from anti-ship missiles with a small radar cross-section to quick assault aircraft and helicopters.
-The millennium gun can also combat low-speed, small-scale air threats posed by unmanned aerial vehicles, with a range of up to 5000 metres and a rate of 1,000 rounds per minute.
+The Millenium gun can combat a wide range of air threats, from anti-ship missiles with a small radar cross-section to quick assault aircraft and helicopters.
+The millennium gun can also combat low-speed, small-scale air threats posed by unmanned aerial vehicles, with a range of up to 5000 meters and a rate of 1,000 rounds per minute.

 The 35 DPG is a South African-built close weapon system that is currently in service on the South African navy’s valor-class frigates.
 Its primary duty is to defend against attack by helicopters, fixed-wing aircraft, and missiles.

 It also has a secondary role in symmetrical and asymmetrical warfare against surface vessels and shore targets, as well as in law enforcement where accuracy is critical because collateral damage is unacceptable.
 The effective firing range is around 4,000 meters, and the rate of fire from each barrel is 550.